Bonaventure

 - What were Bonaventure's most important works?

-- Bonaventure's most important works include 'The Soul's Journey into God' (Itinerarium Mentis in Deum), which outlines the mystical ascent of the soul to God, and 'The Life of Francis' (Legenda Major), a biography of St. Francis of Assisi.
-His 'Commentary on the Sentences of Peter Lombard' and 'Breviloquium' are also significant theological texts that explore key Christian doctrines.
+- Bonaventure's most important works include 'The Soul's Journey into God' (Itinerarium Mentis in Deum), which outlines the ascent of the soul to God through contemplation.
+'The Life of Francis' (Legenda Major) is a significant biography of St. Francis of Assisi.
+His 'Commentary on the Sentences of Peter Lombard' and 'Breviloquium' are also key theological texts.

 - What were Bonaventure's most influential theological ideas?

-- Bonaventure's influential ideas include the concept of exemplarism, which views creation as an expression of divine ideas, and the primacy of love over intellect in understanding God.
-He emphasized the soul's ascent to God through creation, Scripture, and contemplation, and advocated for Franciscan poverty and the apostolic life as central to Christian living.
+- Bonaventure's influential ideas include the concept of exemplarism, which views creation as an expression of divine ideas.
+He emphasized the primacy of love over intellect in understanding God, arguing that love leads to true knowledge.
+His theology also highlighted the importance of Franciscan poverty and the apostolic life as a path to spiritual perfection.

 - What controversies did Bonaventure engage in — and what was at stake?